-The Arkansas Cannabis Industry Association (ACIA) is a cannabis industry trade association advocating for laws, regulations and public policies that foster a healthy, professional and accountable medical cannabis industry in our state.
+The Arkansas Cannabis Industry Association (ACIA) is a 501(c)(6) cannabis industry trade association advocating for laws, regulations, and public policies that foster a healthy, professional and accountable medical cannabis industry in our state.

-Knowledge is the main limit to the success of the medical cannabis business in Arkansas.
-The more that patients, physicians, and industry businesses know about medical cannabis, the better off the industry will be.
+Knowledge is key to the success of Arkansas’s medical cannabis industry.
+The more that patients, physicians, and industry businesses know about medical cannabis, the stronger the industry will be.

 We hold patient education seminars in order to teach Arkansans about the science behind medical cannabis, how medical cannabis can treat the current qualifying medical conditions, how to find a physician to write a medical cannabis certification, and how to submit the application for a patient card to the Arkansas Department of Health (ADH).

 We hold seminars geared towards the healthcare industry (nurses, doctors, and pharmacists) in order to educate them about medical cannabis and how it interacts with the body’s endocannabinoid system.
 Many physicians are hesitant to write medical cannabis certifications for their patients because they don’t understand the medical benefits of the cannabinoids found in the cannabis plant; this has not been taught in medical school.
 These seminars, which often award CEU credits, are designed to allow healthcare professionals to be able to have informed conversations about medical cannabis with their patients.
 As a reminder, doctors are not required to prescribe or recommend medical cannabis for their patients, they are just certifying that patients have a listed qualifying medical condition, as recognized by the ADH.

 Business License Holders

 ACIA offers professional development and networking opportunities to our industry members.
 We’ve held seminars ranging from taxation to extraction, to general business operations and security.
 We want to help industry participants operate better businesses, providing high quality and affordable cannabis to the patients of Arkansas.